MRamya-sri/Machine_Learning-Algorithms/README.md

 Simple linear regression is a linear approach to modeling the relationship between a dependent variable and one independent variable.

 ### Cross Validation
-Cross validation is a technique for assessing how a predictive model will generalize to an independent dataset.
+Cross Validation is a technique for assessing how a predictive model will generalize to an independent dataset.
 It is primarily used to estimate the skill of a model on unseen data.

 ## Usage
 Each algorithm is demonstrated in separate Jupyter notebooks.
-You can run these notebooks to see the implementations and understand the working of each algorithm.
+You can run these notebooks to see the implementations and understand the workings of each algorithm.
 ```bash
 jupyter notebook